• Skip to primary navigation

 Vegan snowball cookies will complete your holiday cookie tins, platters, and gift boxes.
 These shortbread-style cookies are filled with chopped pecans and then dusted with powdered sugar.
 They're made with coconut oil instead of butter for a slightly healthier Christmas cookie.
 (I say slightly because you won't want to stop eating them!)

-Vegan snowball cookies in a red holiday dish with white dots.
+Vegan snowball cookies dusted with powdered sugar in a red dish.

 You may also know these cookies as